Online Filing for Attorneys and Accredited Representatives

 - To digitally sign, your client must provide their full legal name (first, middle, and last names) in the space provided.

-Step 12: Sign the completed application.
+Step 12: Sign the completed form.

 - Once your client has reviewed and signed, you will then be directed in your account to pay and submit the application.